meistro57/OBELISK/README.md

 Ensure you have Node.js and npm installed.
 The `start_all.sh` script will automatically install these dependencies if `node_modules` is missing.

+### Redis Requirement

+Celery relies on Redis as its message broker and result backend.
+Make sure a `redis-server` is installed and running on `localhost:6379` before starting the API or worker processes.
+The `start_all.sh` script will try to launch Redis automatically if the command is available.
+On Ubuntu you can install it via `sudo apt-get install redis-server`; on macOS use `brew install redis`.

 ### Unified Startup Script

 Instead of managing multiple terminals, use the provided `start_all.sh` script at the project root: